jren99/jren99.github.io/_posts/2021-04-28-spectral-clustering.md

 ![png](/images/output_4_1.png)

+Now two clusters are colorred differently by K-means algorithm.
+As we can see, this gives us the correct clusters.

 ### Harder Clustering

 However, when our data is "shaped weird", k-means clustering might not work so well.
-We'll see this through the following example.
+In the following example, we will create clusters that are shaped as crescents using `make_moons()` function from module `datasets`.

 ```python